I bet you have some regular classroom call-and-response attention prompts that you use.

 - I know it sounds weird but my attention getter is a dog clicker.
 Hey!
 It works! -Nora A.

-- My other one is where I use the press style service bell.
+- I use the press-style service bell.
 When I ring it, the class replies with “Service Please!” -Mia C.

-- I use several attention prompts, however, my favorite is my chime.
+- My favorite is my chime.
 It’s such a calming sound and my students respond so quickly to its sound when I ring it. -Stephanie M.

 - I bought a large kazoo and play some simple ditties as attention-getting prompts. -Jo R.

 So many great ideas from so many teachers!
-I hope this list gives you some new ideas to try in your classroom.
+I hope this classroom call and response list gives you some new ideas to try out!
 I’d love to hear how they go!
 Let me know in the comments, and tell me what YOUR favorite attention prompts are, too!